Bidding War: How To Win One In A Real Estate Transaction

 Finding representation is the best way to ensure a smooth transaction.
 If you’re a first-time buyer – or any buyer – you should work with a buyer’s agent whom you trust, and carefully listen to their advice.

-If you’re a seller dying to receive multiple offers on your home, make sure that you don’t get too greedy.
-The last thing you want to do is alienate interested buyers in an attempt to start a bidding war.
-If you try too hard to incite one, you may find that you frustrate buyers to such an extent that they end up walking away from a property they may otherwise have been willing to purchase at or even above the asking price.
+If you’re a seller hoping to receive multiple offers on your home, make sure that you don’t get too greedy.
+The last thing you want to do is alienate potential buyers to start a bidding war.